-The council conducts a postcamp/precamp review.

-- A. The council assembles a postcamp/precamp review team.
-The team visits the camp to: - 1.
-Assess the readiness to open for the next season and develop a work list that needs to be completed to open. - 2.
-Assess ongoing maintenance and establish a list of maintenance projects for the short and long term. - 3.
-Assess the health and safety of the facility and plan needed corrections. - 4.
-Assess the quality of the facility using the BSA Camp Facility Evaluation tool, if needed. - B. Based upon this evaluation, a schedule is established to ensure that short-term corrective actions necessary for safe camp operation are addressed promptly.
+Applies to: STANDARD: The council conducts a postcamp/precamp review.
+Camp properties SPECIFIC REQUIREMENTS OF THE STANDARD: A. The council assembles a postcamp/precamp review team.
+The team visits the camp to: Day camp 1.
+Assess the readiness to open for the next season and develop a work list that needs to be completed to open.
+2. Assess ongoing maintenance and establish a list of maintenance projects for the short and long term.
+Short-term camp 3.
+Assess the health and safety of the facility and plan needed corrections.
+4. Assess the quality of the facility using the BSA Camp Facility Evaluation tool, if needed.
+Long-term camp B. Based upon this evaluation, a schedule is established to ensure that short-term corrective actions necessary for safe camp operation are addressed promptly.
 Additionally, at least at the beginning and end of each authorization period, the team assigns a grade to each facility and the overall camp using the Camp Facility Evaluation Tool.
 This scoring system is used by the council to develop both short-term corrective actions and long-term development plans for the camp property.
 The budget is reviewed for adequacy and recommendations prepared for action by the appropriate council committees.

-The postcamp/precamp inspection process should be completed before the Declaration of Readiness.
+INTERPRETATION: The postcamp/precamp inspection process should be completed before the Declaration of Readiness.
 For camp properties that serve solely as year-round camps, the review may be scheduled at the convenience of the council, so long as it is conducted annually.
 The inspection of a COPE/climbing course may be combined with the COPE/climbing course inspection required in Standard FA-715, Specific Requirements B through E, as appropriate.

-- Council documentation of the process in the Declaration of Readiness. - For short-term camps, the NCAP Site Appraisal Form is signed by the Scout executive or their designee.
+VERIFICATION: Council documentation of the process in the Declaration of Readiness.

+• For short-term camps, the NCAP Site Appraisal Form is signed by the Scout executive or their designee.